A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

 \subsection{Adjustment of turnover numbers based on proteomics measurements across conditions}

 In this section, we outline the procedure used to adjust the turnover numbers in EC-\textit{i}CH360 by fitting proteomic measurements across conditions (see Section \ref{EC-iCH360} in the main text).
-Briefly, our aim is to adjust the turnover numbers that parametrise the model so that enzyme allocation predictions obtained through the enzyme-constrained formulation of FBA (see Methods in the main text) more closely match experimental measurements of enzyme abundances.
-By \textit{simultaneously} fitting experimental measurements across many growth conditions, we improve the robustness of the fitting procedure to experimental error and generate a condition-independent parameter set that predicts average trends of enzyme allocation across conditions.
+Briefly, our aim is to adjust the turnover numbers that parametrise the model so that enzyme allocation predictions obtained through the enzyme-constrained formulation of FBA (see Methods in the main text) match more closely experimental measurements of enzyme abundances.
+By \textit{simultaneously} fitting experimental measurements across many growth conditions, we improve the robustness of the fitting procedure to experimental error and generate a condition-independent set of "typical" apparent turnover numbers that predict average trends of enzyme allocation across conditions.
+The output of our procedure is a set of typical enzyme efficiencies, one for each enzyme, estimated from proteomic data across conditions, as well as a set of condition-specific scaling factors that account for differences in total measured enzyme abundances between conditions.
+In section \ref{kcat_adjustment_SI-preliminaries} we rigorously define these parameters and state the main assumption underlying our heuristic.
+In sections \ref{kcat_adjustment_SI-reference_distribution}, \ref{kcat_adjustment_SI-adjustment}, and \ref{turnover_reparametrisation} we formulate a two-steps optimisation problem whose solution, upon a suitable reparameterisation, yields data-fitted estimates of the desired parameters.